 Request::redirect() $code parameter to be 303 as default (instead of 302)

 The code of 302 after POST submit causes browser to show the warning dialog, and sends the POST request it again if user agrees, while 303 does not do such a thing.
 Personally, I think that re-POST isn't something we, as developers, would want from regular users to do when it is not required, and so using 303 would be safer, and as such, the 303 should become a default value.

-Updated by Korney Czukowski over 3 years ago
+#1 Updated by Korney Czukowski about 4 years ago